-Therefore, there can be no certainty that the demerger of Jackson will be implemented on the anticipated timetable, or that it will be completed as proposed (or at all).
-Further, if the proposed demerger of Jackson is completed, there can be no assurance that either Prudential or Jackson will realise the anticipated benefits of the transaction, or that the proposed demerger of Jackson and/or the future sale of Prudential's remaining stake in Jackson will not adversely affect the trading value or liquidity of the shares of either or both of the two businesses.
+The realisation of the anticipated benefits of the Jackson Demerger is subject to a number of factors, including many which are outside the control of the Post-Demerger Prudential Group.
+As such, if the Jackson Demerger is completed, there can be no assurance that Prudential will realise the anticipated benefits of the transaction, or that the Jackson Demerger and/or the future sale of Prudential's remaining stake in the Jackson Group will not adversely affect the trading value or liquidity of the shares of either or both of the two businesses.

-If the demerger of Jackson does complete, Prudential will continue to hold shares in Jackson.
-The market price of Jackson shares may be volatile and can go down as well as up.
-It is therefore possible that the value of Prudential's shareholding may be lower than anticipated, and the gross proceeds due to Prudential from any future sale may be lower than Prudential might otherwise achieve.
+If the proposed Jackson Demerger does complete, Prudential will continue to hold shares in Jackson.
+The value of Prudential's retained shareholding may be lower than anticipated or may subsequently decline, and the gross proceeds due to Prudential from any future sale may be lower than anticipated.